-In the case of any dwelling unit that is newly constructed, reconstructed, or substantially remodeled on or after January 1, 2011, smoke detectors permanently wired into the structure's AC power line must also maintain an alternative back-up power source, which may be either a battery or batteries or an emergency generator.
+In the case of any dwelling unit that is newly constructed, reconstructed, or substantially remodeled on or after January emergency generator.

-(q) Every hotel shall be equipped with operational portable smoke-detecting alarm devices for the deaf, hard of hearing, and deafblind and hearing impaired of audible and visual design, available for units of occupancy.
+- 1, 2011, smoke detectors permanently wired into the structure's 2 AC power line must also maintain an alternative back-up power 3 source, which may be either a battery or batteries or an - (g) Every hotel shall be equipped with operational portable smoke-detecting alarm devices for the deaf, hard of hearing, and deafblind and hearing impaired of audible and visual design, available for units of occupancy.